In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 extern "C" void* allocate_buffer(size_t size);Reference

-Verifying the Names
+Verifying Names

-The MSVC compiler version we used is 19.44.35217, and the g++ version is 15.2.1.
+We used MSVC compiler version 19.44.35217 and g++ version 15.2.1.

 #include <string>